 Rebalancing your portfolio

-In addition to our automatic rebalancing, there are actions you can take to override our automated trading.
+In addition to our Dynamic Rebalancing, there are actions you can take to override our automated trading.
 The first of these is manual rebalancing.

 As the market causes your portfolio to drift away from your targets, or if you have made adjustments to your portfolio targets, you may want to quickly rebalance your portfolio or a single Pie.
 This can be accomplished by requesting a manual rebalance.
 Rebalance requests can be completed at the portfolio level, or for a single Pie within your portfolio.